 ShareGate Overcast will consume billing data and metrics coming from your Azure subscriptions using a permissions delegation model, so ShareGate Overcast requires that you login with an Organizational (Azure AD) or Personal (Microsoft) user account.
-ShareGate Overcast then uses the permission delegation to impersonate your user and access your Azure resources.
+ShareGate Overcast can then use the permissions granted and delegated through the consent process to access your Azure resources as the user.
 That means that it will have the same access on Azure resources as the user who is logged in.

 ShareGate Overcast requires a user with the Reader Azure role definition on your subscriptions.
 The Reader role only gives access to the control-plane on Azure.
 As such, this role does not grant any access to your data-plane (i.e. data stored in databases, storage accounts, virtual machines, drives, etc.).